Practical Health & Safety Steps for Employers in an Office Environment

 - Ensure that the necessary equipment is provided to conduct work and that it is effectively used and regularly maintained.

 - Take the necessary steps in preventing dangerous manual handling, including the provision of manual handling aids and training, where required.

 - Ensure adequate and effective recordkeeping of accidents and injuries.
 The reporting of these must be done correctly and promptly.

-Most common health and safety hazards in the office
+Most common OHS hazards in the office

 There are numerous hazards present in the workplace, with the most common being slips, trips, and falls.